aachen-blockchain-club/homepage/src/pages/index.md

         projects
     - image: /img/group-13.png
       text: Career development in the blockchain field
-  heading: Your Member Benefits!
+  heading: Member Benefits!
   description: Discover the future with Aachen Blockchain Club.
-We educate,
+We educate, mentor
-    mentor, and connect.
-Learn blockchain from experts, dive into research, and connect with traders.
+    and connect.
+Learn blockchain from experts, dive into research or connect with traders.
 We're your link to the industry, opening doors to opportunities.
-Join us, transform your knowledge, and shape the blockchain landscape.
+Join us, transform your knowledge and shape the blockchain landscape.
 activity:
   description: Explore the latest updates on our club's events, initiatives, and